Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 Orlando is most known for its various theme parks.
 But there are also plenty of other great things to do in Orlando.

-Disney offers great attractions such as the iconic Magic Kingdom and Epcot as well as rides such as Pirates of the Caribbean, Big Thunder Mountain and Space Mountain.
+Disney World offers great attractions such as the iconic Magic Kingdom and Epcot as well as rides such as Pirates of the Caribbean, Big Thunder Mountain and Space Mountain.

 Spend time exploring Downtown Disney whether you venture into the park or not.